anilabraham-IT/IntuneEDU/IntuneEDU/setup-ios-device-management.md

 # Set up iOS device management

 Before you can manage or assign iOS devices to students and teachers, you must set up iOS device management in Intune for Education.
-This setup requires that you add an MDM Push Certificate and configure at least one MDM Server Token (also known as a DEP token).
+Setup requires you to add an MDM Push Certificate and configure at least one enrollment program token (also known as an MDM server token or DEP token).

   ![Screenshot of the Tenant Settings, iOS Device Management page, showing green circles with white checkmarks on the MDM Push Certificate, MDM Server token, and VPP token cards.
 Circles indicate that all are configured.
 User can Select the blue rectangular button that says "Manage" to edit or update configurations.](./media/set-up-ios-management-landing-1807.png)